 In terms of ROI, pay-per-click advertisement is one of the most effective digital marketing tactics for SaaS companies.

-Most SaaS marketers, however, know that paid search is not a straight line from A to B. Instead, it’s a dynamic process of continuously identifying search demand, exploring different campaign types and creatives to scale the conversions, and still keep your cost-per-acquisition on target.
+Most SaaS marketers, however, know that paid search is not a straight line from A to B. Instead, it’s a dynamic process of continuously identifying search demand, exploring new keywords and creatives to scale the conversions, and still keep your cost-per-acquisition on target.

 But what happens once the paid search demand has been saturated?

 While it can be hard to know when you’ve truly reached the outer limits of the search demand, further keyword expansion can often be a viable option to keep growing your PPC activities.

 Keywords are the backbone of your digital marketing efforts, defining what your content is all about.